FoundationDB/fdb-kubernetes-operator/docs/cluster_spec.md

 ## FoundationDBStatusBackupTag

+FoundationDBStatusBackupTag provides information about a backup under a tag in the cluster status.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |